davidumoru/ascii-render/README.md

 This is a Python project that converts images and videos into ASCII art, with an optional feature to add color to the output.

-For more details on how it works, you can check out my blog post about it [here](https://davidumoru.me/blog/ascii-image-and-video-render)
+For more details on how it works, you can check out [my blog post about it](https://davidumoru.me/blog/ascii-image-and-video-render)

 ## Features